tomwolfe/metamorphic-core/README.md

 ## License <a name="license"></a>

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
-See `LICENSE` for details.
+See `LICENSE`.

 ## License and Compliance <a name="license-and-compliance"></a>
 **Developed under AGPLv3**: See `LICENSE`.